 Still, it was an important first step to introduce them to the exotic Thai flavors they would encounter on their trip.

-Going to South Korea?
+South Korea is another challenging country to visit with kids?
 Learn how to find food for picky eaters in Korea!

 In the past, when we’ve gone to places with challenging local cuisine, we have always coped by renting a Thailand vacation home rental with a kitchen.
 We then shop at grocery stores and cook familiar meals for the kids from home in our kitchens.